DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 set the permissions on the archived files to read-only and even flag them as immutable.

 This *does* mean, however, that if we should happen to add an invalid bag, we corrupt the bag store.
-So, while manual operation is feasible in theory, in practise you would soon be developing some scripts to:
+So, while manual operation is feasible in theory, in practise you would probably soon be developing some scripts to:

 * verify that the bag you are about to add is (virtually) valid;
 * change the file permissions of the contents of the bag to read-only, so as to prevent accidental modification;